MircoBabin/KeePassCommander/README.md

 # GIT

 Using [Git Credentials via KeePassCommander](https://github.com/MircoBabin/GitCredentialsViaKeePassCommander) the credentials for git repositories can be queried from KeePass upon a pull or push command.

+# Code signing certificate

+Using [BuildStamp](https://github.com/MircoBabin/BuildStamp) the code signing certificate can be stored in the KeePass password store.
+And used to digitally sign executables.

 # Virtual Machine